Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/rule-syntax.md

 `filter(list: any[], condition: (listElement: any) => boolean) → any[]`

-Get a subset of a list whose members meet the condition.
+Get the subset of the list whose members meet the condition.

 ```javascript
 filter([1, 2, 3], x => x % 2 == 0) → [2]